torvalds/linux/Documentation/teaching/labs/device_drivers.rst

 but it is desirable that this wait is not busy-waiting.
 Using waiting queues we can block a thread until an event occurs.
-When the condition is satisfied, elsewhere in the kernel, in another process, in an interrupt or deferrable work, we will wake-up the process.
+When the condition is satisfied, elsewhere in the kernel, in another process, in an interrupt or deferrable work, we will wake up the process.

 A waiting queue is a list of processes that are waiting for a specific event.
 A queue is defined with the ``wait_queue_head_t`` type and can